Adventures in Machine Learning

 return “No data provided”

-In this code snippet, we are defining a function called `get_person_data()` that takes in a tuple called `person` as an argument.
+In this code snippet, we are defining a function called get_person_data() that takes in a tuple called person as an argument.

 The tuple should contain the person’s name, age, and occupation.
-If the value of `person` is not
+If the value of person is not None, we try to unpack the values and return a string containing the person’s information.

-NoneType object” error.
-This error occurs because we are trying to unpack a
+However, if person is None, then we will run into the “cannot unpack non-iterable NoneType object” error.
+This error occurs because we are trying to unpack a None object, which is not iterable.

-To prevent this error from occurring, we can add a simple if statement to our code to check whether `person` is
+To prevent this error from occurring, we can add a simple if statement to our code to check whether person is None before we try to unpack it.

 def get_person_data(person):

-if person is not
+if person is not None:

 name, age, occupation = person